pcmihnea/HA_WMR500/README.md

 If using a J-Link, one may dump the full flash contents as a binary file by means of the included [command-line utility](https://wiki.segger.com/J-Link_Commander) via command `SaveBin C:\wmr500_firmware.bin 0x00 0x80000`.
 - Once the firmware is obtained, using the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) tool for disassembly and analysis, the function calls used for enabling TLS are identified and patched - additionally, the HTTP port can be changed from the default `443`.
 To reproduce the complete workspace setup, see [following chapter](#user-content-7-optional-further-firmware-analysis).
-For a WMR500 that reports the firmware version as `1490` (value of key `c82` in the response obtained when [requesting the measurement values](#user-content-3-request-the-measurement-values)), the following binary changes are to be made:
+For a WMR500 that reports the firmware version as `1490`, the following binary changes are to be made:
 	- Branch instruction (`BL`) at address `0x0801b614`, responsible for TLS context initialization, to be replaced with `NOP`,
 	- Branch instruction (`BL`) at address `0x0801b628`, responsible for TLS enabling, to be replaced with `NOP`,
 	- (OPTIONAL) Immediate value of Move Top instruction (`MOVW`) at address `0x0801b630`, responsible for loading the port number, to be replaced with the desired value (`1` to `65535` decimal).
 - After modifying the firmware, flashing it back on the WMR500 will enable the changes.
+Note: To obtain firmware version number, either:
+	- check value of key `c82` in the response obtained when [requesting the measurement values](#user-content-3-request-the-measurement-values)),
+	- hold `select` and `up` buttons on the WMR500 for two seconds.
-A fully-patched firmware image, with a new HTTP port of 50007, is included [in this repo](firmware/wmr500_1490_patched.hex).
+A fully-patched firmware image, with a new HTTP port of 50007, is present [in this repo](firmware/wmr500_1490_patched.hex).
+A non-modified firmware dump is also [included](firmware/wmr500_1490_original.bin).

 ## 5. (OPTIONAL) Configure the time server
 The following steps are applicable only for a [patched WMR500](#user-content-4-optional-patch-the-device-firmware).